Government LinkBusiness LinkResidents LinkTourism LinkServices Link

 Overtime

-The standard hours of work are generally eight hours in a day and 40 hours in a week.
-Work beyond the standard hours is overtime.
-Employees who work overtime are entitled to be paid 1 ½ times their regular wage for the hours worked during overtime.
-Overtime must be authorized by employers.
+Standard hours of work are generally 8 hours in a day and 40 hours in a week.
+Work beyond these hours is overtime and must be paid at 1 ½ times the employee’s regular wage rate.

 Overtime for Incentive Pay

-Overtime pay is calculated using 1 1/2 times the hourly wage for overtime hours.
+For incentive pay, the hourly wage is not known until the work is done or the pay period is finished.
 Incentive pay is based on productivity, not on an hourly wage.

 Paying Wages and Keeping Records

 Employers and employees need to keep accurate records of the hours worked and the amount paid for those hours.
 Employers must pay employees for all hours they work and explain how the pay was calculated.
-The Employment Standards Branch requires employers to keep some pay records for three years.
+Employment Standards requires employers to keep pay records for three years.

 Wage for reporting for work